Looking to Level Up Your Workplace?

 Knowledge / Trends

-In 2024 workplace technology continues to advance at a rapid pace.
-From AI-powered smart buildings to health and safety tech, this article on the latest trends is focused on what’s happening in the workplace right now as well as a glimpse into the near future of technology in the office.
-This article explores current trends in workplace technology for 2024, including an enhanced visual experience, power-on-the-go capabilities, and the latest progress in space management and extended reality technology.
+In 2025 workplace technology will continue to advance at a rapid pace.
+From AI-powered smart buildings to health and safety tech.
+This article covers the latest trends and focuses on what’s happening in the workplace right now as well as a glimpse into the near future of technology in the office.
+We look at trends including an enhanced visual experience, power-on-the-go capabilities, and the latest progress in space management and extended reality technology.

 1. Generative AI and Smart Buildings